This page is for information purposes only. Certain services and features may not be available in your jurisdiction.

 Compound B

-Compound Finance does not charge its users to deposit or withdraw funds from the protocol.
+Compound Finance doesn't charge its users to deposit or withdraw funds from the protocol.
 However, users pay a transaction fee and a miner fee when they mint, borrow, liquidate, transfer, repay or redeem a loan on the protocol.

 Yield farming on the Compound Protocol

-Yield farming, one of the hottest trends in the world of decentralized finance (DeFi) , was triggered by Compound Finance.
+Yield farming is currently one of the hottest trends in the world of DeFi, and many in the space credit Compound Finance with kickstarting interest in the method.
 In June 2020, the protocol began incentivizing both lenders and borrowers that use the platform with their COMP token.

-Yield farming on Compound is facilitated through InstaDapp.
-Within the app, there is a feature called “Maximize $COMP mining” that gives users up to 40 times increased return in COMP tokens.
-InstaDapp offers these high returns by granting users access to multiple DeFi platforms from a single interface.
+Yield farming on Compound takes place through InstaDapp.
+Within the app, there's a feature called “Maximize $COMP mining” that gives users up to 40 times increased gains in COMP tokens.
+InstaDapp offers these high APYs by granting users access to multiple DeFi platforms from a single interface.

-Compound (COMP), is the ERC-20 standard token launched to be the native cryptocurrency for Compound Finance.
+Compound (COMP), is the ERC-20 standard token launched as the native cryptocurrency for Compound Finance.
 Voting rights in the governance of Compound Finance are attached to COMP.

 Compound C

 Holders of COMP tokens can also offer proposals to make changes to the Compound Finance protocol.
-Every proposal on the protocol has a 3-day voting period after which voting rights stay in Timelock for at least two days before they are implemented.
-The time lock feature was added to prevent proposals from being implemented without them being approved by the necessary channel.
+Every proposal on the protocol has a three-day voting period after which voting rights stay in Timelock for at least two days before they're implemented.
+The time lock feature was added to prevent proposals from being implemented without approval from the necessary channel.

-To buy the COMP tokens, first, you need to have a wallet or an account with a cryptocurrency exchange.
-OKX wallet offers industry-standard security practices and anti-phishing codes for maximum security of COMP and other crypto assets.
+To buy the COMP tokens, first you need to have a wallet or an account with a cryptocurrency exchange.
+The OKX Web3 Wallet offers industry-standard security practices and anti-phishing codes for maximum security of COMP and other crypto assets.

 Pros and cons of Compound Finance